j0nahland/netherdeep/content/1netherdeep/Factions/Children of Ruidus.md

+---
+title: Example Title
+draft: false
+tags:
+  - example-tag
+---

-Believe born under Ruidus good
-A section of the cult has infiltrated the upper echelons of the [[Consortium of the Vermilion Dream]] in order to weaponise [[Ruidium]], incorrectly assuming it is related to Ruidus.
+The rest of your content lives here.
+You can use **Markdown** here :)Believe born under Ruidus good A section of the cult has infiltrated the upper echelons of the [[Consortium of the Vermilion Dream]] in order to weaponise [[Ruidium]], incorrectly assuming it is related to Ruidus.
 They run a test in [[Bazzoxan]] within [[Betrayer's Rise]] which causes an explosion and a breach.